avinashronanki/Analytics-4/README.md

 # Analytics-4

+## About
+AWS DeepRacer is a 1/18th scale race car which gives you an interesting and fun way to get started with reinforcement learning (RL).
+With AWS DeepRacer, you now have a way to get hands-on with RL, experiment, and learn through autonomous driving.
+You can get started with the virtual car and tracks in the cloud-based 3D racing simulator.
+For a real-world experience, you can deploy your trained models onto AWS DeepRacer and race in the global AWS DeepRacer league, the world’s first global autonomous racing league for developers.

 ## Steps to deploy DeepRacer
 1. Sign into the console
 2. Click the Get Started / Create Model button on the right